k10sj02/thedataplaybook/content/posts/python-functions-methods-attributes.md

 #### Attributes

 An **attribute** is a characteristic or property of an object.
 Unlike methods, attributes do not use parentheses.
-You can think of attributes as describing the innate features of an object, similar to saying someone is tall or has red hair.
+You can think of attributes as describing the innate features of an object, similar to saying someone is tall, has red hair, or 10 fingers.

 For example, in a class representing a car, attributes might include the color, make, and model of the car:
 ```python